RiftValleySoftware/RVS_BlueThoth/README.md

 Once the project is ready for its debutante ball, I'll set up a podspec.
 We're not there, yet.

+We will not have a podfile in the RVS_BlueThoth project, as we want to simplify the dependency chain (See note, below).

 CARTHAGE
 -
 In your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile), simply add the following line:

     github "https://github.com/RiftValleySoftware/RVS_BlueThoth"

-Then, once that's done, use [Terminal]() to `cd` to the directory that you want to use to receive the project, and run the following command:
+Then, once that's done, use [Terminal](https://support.apple.com/guide/terminal/welcome/mac) to [`cd`](https://www.freebsd.org/cgi/man.cgi?query=cd) to the directory that you want to use to receive the project, and run the following command:

     carthage update